knlambert/the-toolbox/README.md

 ## Build

-The repo supply a build.sh files in the tasks folder to generate a final folder with only the necessary dependencies.
+The repo supplies a build.sh files in the tasks folder to generate a final folder with only the necessary dependencies.

 Usage :